-Taking Time For Talk sessions were very well attended by parents.
+Taking Time for Talk sessions continued to be very well attended by parents.
 Feedback from staff was very positive.
 The sessions

-- helped them understand the lived experience for the child, and the family - allowed them to personalise learning further to support them in class - built positive strong relationships with the parents
+- helped them understand the lived experience for the child, and the family - allowed them to personalise learning further to support them in class - built strong, positive relationships with parents